 The paper is organized as follows.
-Section 2 describes the re-analysis data and methods used for vorticity tracking, spatio-temporal filtering, spatial projection onto wave components and the regression technique.
-Section 3 presents a climatology of the distribution of AEW intensity, both spatially, through tracking positive vorticity centres within AEWs, and also in zonal wavenumber-frequency space.
-The inter-annual variability is also examined.
+Section 2 describes the reanalysis data and methods used for vorticity tracking, spatiotemporal filtering, spatial projection onto wave components, and the regression technique.
+Section 3 presents a climatology of the distribution of AEW intensity, both spatially, through tracking positive vorticity centers within AEWs, and also in zonal wavenumber-frequency space.
+The interannual variability is also examined.
 Section 4 presents a case study of AEWs occurring during the active 1995 summer season and the associated tropical cyclogenesis events.
-Re-analysis data is projected onto the horizontal structures of equatorial wave components (on pressure levels spanning the troposphere) and the link between westward propagating wave structures and the vorticity centres of AEWs is examined in detail.
-In Section 5, the case study findings are extended to the entire re-analysis period by calculating average horizontal and vertical structures relative to the AEW vorticity centres using a lag regression analysis.
+Reanalysis data are projected onto the horizontal structures of equatorial wave components (on pressure levels spanning the troposphere) and the link between westward-propagating wave structures and the vorticity centers of AEWs is examined in detail.
+In section 5, the case study findings are extended to the entire reanalysis period by calculating average horizontal and vertical structures relative to the AEW vorticity centers using a lag regression analysis.
 Section 6 examines the differences in equatorial wave activity and the seasonal-mean flow between years of strong and weak AEW activity.
 Dynamical mechanisms linking the different waves are identified using the theory for wave propagation on the observed seasonal-mean flow.
-Conclusions are drawn in Section 7.
+Conclusions are drawn in section 7.